My Response To The CES Letter

 CES Letter Introduction

-As we go through the rest of the article I am going to go through each of Jeremy Runnells’ statements in his CES Letter, and then I am going to respond to each one.
-So that you can tell his statements from my responses I will put his statements in green and my responses in normal black text.
-Also whenever I quote him in my responses I will put Jeremy’s words in green there as well.
-Hopefully that makes sense.
+As we go through the rest of the article, I will go through each of Jeremy Runnells’ statements in his CES Letter, and then I will respond to each one.
+So that you can tell his statements from my responses, I will put his statements in green and my responses in normal black text.
+Also, whenever I quote him in my responses, I will also put Jeremy’s words in green.
+Hopefully, that makes sense.

 “Thank you for responding to my grandfather’s request to answer my concerns and questions and for offering your time with me.
 I appreciate it.